EIU Black

 Most Recent Global Outlook

-Key trends Geopolitical risk is weighing on the outlook for the global economy.
-EIU’s baseline forecasts continue to rule out a war emerging in the Middle East or Asia comparable to that of Russia’s invasion of Ukraine, but the dangerous confrontation that has emerged between Iran and Israel has highlighted
+Key trends Geopolitical risk will continue to weigh on the outlook.
+EIU’s baseline forecasts continue to rule out a war emerging in the Middle East or Asia comparable to that of Russia’s invasion of Ukraine, but even the threat of geopolitical conflict will lead to economic reconfiguration, policy divergence and

 Read More »